UP Watonwan River Bridge

 Documentation Date 6/9/2017

-Located west of Madelia, this deck plate girder bridge crosses the Watonwan River.
-The previous bridge here consisted of a 125-foot quadrangular lattice through truss, approached by timber pile trestle spans.
-By 1923, the bridge had become too light for traffic, and would be replaced with a pair of 80-foot deck plate girder spans, set onto concrete substructures.
-This design of bridge was commonly used by railroads throughout the United States, as it was durable and easy to construct.
+Located west of Madelia, this deck plate girder bridge carries the former Chicago, St. Paul, Minneapolis & Omaha Railway (Omaha Road) mainline across the Watonwan River.
+The first bridge at this location likely consisted of a timber pile trestle or wooden truss bridge.
+In the late 1870s or early 1880s, the first structure was replaced with a wooden Howe through truss.
+In 1887, the original bridge was replaced with a 125-foot quadrangular lattice through truss span, approached by timber pile trestle spans.
+By the 1920s, this bridge had become too light for traffic and was replaced by the present structure in 1923.
+Currently, the bridge consists of two 80-foot deck plate girder spans, set onto concrete substructures.
+The superstructure follows a standard design, with heavy girders.
+The substructure also uses a standard design, with a square pier and abutments with stepped wing walls.
+American Bridge Company fabricated the superstructure, while the substructure was constructed by an unknown contractor.
+Deck plate girder spans were commonly used by railroads, as they were durable and easy to construct.
 Overall, the bridge appears to be in fair to good condition, with some minor defects noted throughout the bridge.
 The author has ranked this bridge as being locally significant, due to the common design.

 Citations